fractus-io/keras-tutorial/README.md

 One way would be to change some hyperpameters in our model, like new optimizer(rsmprop), bacth size, number of epochs, activation function in hidden layers, number of neurons in hidden laye, extend a model with new layers. another way would be to even develop completely new model.

-If we train a model with any change comparing to previous one, we should be able to compare new results with previous one.
-We will use history object which is returned by fit() method and using matplotlib draw graphs:
+If we train a model with any mentiond change comparing to previous one, we should be able to compare new results with previous one.
+Therfore we will use history object which is returned by fit() method and using Python matplotlib library draw graphs which willbe stored for analisys.

+You can see part of the code bellow, but for full implementetion please, check methods drawGraphByType(), drawAccLossGraph(), drawTimes() in module./src/mnist/utils.py
 ```

 ...